Josh Hart: Personal life

+Hart is a Christian.
+He married registered nurse Shannon Phillips, his high school sweetheart, on August 28, 2021, in Miami.
+The couple welcomed twin sons in May 2023.
+Hart's grand-uncle is baseball player Elston Howard.

-Hart plays video games, such as Call of Duty: Modern Warfare, on his Twitch channel.
+Hart has played video games, such as Call of Duty: Modern Warfare, on his Twitch channel.
 Hart is also known for his love of candy, particularly Mike and Ike.
 He reportedly consumes large amounts of candy before every game and once exchanged his autograph for two boxes of Mike and Ike.
-During the 2024 playoffs, the company sent him several boxes of "Josh Hart 3 Point Mix.
+During the 2024 playoffs, the company sent him several boxes of "Josh Hart 3 Point Mix".
+In 2025, the company made Hart their first "Chief Candy Officer" and promoted him to "President of Candy Ops" in 2026.

-He is a fan of the New York Yankees, his hometown American football team Washington Commanders, and of English Premier League football club Chelsea F.C.
+He is a fan of his hometown American football team Washington Commanders and of English Premier League football club Chelsea F.C..

 In October 2020, he donated $10,000 to the relief efforts for the Napa Valley wildfires.

-Hart is married to Shannon Phillips, with whom he has twin boys, born in May 2023.
-His grand-uncle is former New York Yankee Elston Howard.
+Hart resides in Harrison, New York.